Ex-Tesla exec Straubel aims to build world's top battery recycler

 With production of electric vehicles and batteries about to explode, Straubel says his ultimate goal is to "make a material impact on sustainability, at an industrial scale."

-Established in early 2017, Redwood this year will recycle more than 1 terawatt-hours' worth of battery scrap materials from the gigafactory — enough to power more than 10,000 Tesla cars.
+Established in early 2017, Redwood this year will recycle more than 1 gigawatt-hours' worth of battery scrap materials from the gigafactory — enough to power more than 100 Tesla cars.

 That is a fraction of the half-million vehicles Tesla expects to build this year.
 At the company's Battery Day in late September, Chief Executive Elon Musk said he was looking at recycling batteries to supplement the supply of raw materials from mining as Tesla escalates vehicle production.